fantasticdonkey/rIoT/readme.rst

 AWS services - specifically AWS IoT - are being used to provide the following functionalities:

 - **AWS IoT Core** is used to ingest data from the trackers.
-Data is further forwarded onto **AWS IoT Events** and **AWS Elasticsearch Service**.
+Data is stored locally in a SQLite database, and further forwarded onto **AWS IoT Events** and **AWS Elasticsearch Service**.
+For more information, see post `Gold Filling <https://www.rosietheredrobot.com/2019/08/gold-filling.html>`_.
 - **AWS Elasticsearch Service** is used to store all data being received from the field.
 Kibana provides the data visualisation.
+For more information, see post `Hard Grapht <https://www.rosietheredrobot.com/2019/07/hard-grapht.html>`_.
 - **AWS IoT Events** operates a detector model that monitors for non-responsive trackers. **AWS Simple Email Service** is used to dispatch notification emails relating to tracker state changes.
+For more information, see post `Pear Force One <https://www.rosietheredrobot.com/2019/08/pear-force-one.html>`_.

 There are **AWS Lambda** functions deployed to perform integration between the services, such as for:

 - Making shadow document updates for a device in **AWS IoT Core**.
 - Sending notification emails to recipients using **AWS Simple Email Service**.

 - **AWS DynamoDB** is used to store meta-data, for example interesting locations.
+For more information, see post `Castle Track-a-lot <https://www.rosietheredrobot.com/2019/08/castle-track-lot.html>`_.

-A static website is built using **AWS S3** (for web site file storage) and **AWS Cognito** (user authentication and authorisation).
+A static website is built using **AWS S3** (for web site file storage) and **AWS Cognito** (user authentication and authorisation). `Unreal TV <https://www.rosietheredrobot.com/2020/04/unreal-tv.html>`_.

 Project structure
 ===============